plunify/InTime-Vivado/scripts/README.md

 [cli](cli/) - A collection of scripts to run InTime from the command line interface.
 Supports both Linux and Windows.

-[intime](intime/) - A collection of sample InTime Tcl scripts to optimize design or configure the environment.
+[intime](intime/) - A collection of InTime Tcl scripts to optimize design or configure the environment.

 [tcl_console](tcl_console/) - Collection of scripts to InTime from the Vivado Tcl Console interface.
 Supports both Linux and Windows.